ranon-rat/ranon-rat/README.md

   - <h3> About him</h3>

-    - is a senior python and golang developer.
+    - He is a senior python and golang developer.
 He did <a href="https://yoink.rip/">yoink.rip</a>

   - <h3> Project that i made with RustyBalboaDev</h3>